 Furniture and antique decorative elements in the reproduction house have come from England, France, and Eastern Europe; they mix with carefully curated pieces from this side of the Atlantic.

-These rooms illustrate the richness of the contemporary Colonial Revival.
+These spaces illustrate the richness of the contemporary Colonial Revival bedrooms.
 They also catalog the style evolution of a homeowner whose knowledge has grown along with her collection.
 “When I began collecting,” she explains, “I sought out American colonial.
 I prefer a more formal look now.

 “Europe informed high-style fashions in the Mid-Atlantic states, more so than in other American colonies,” she continues.
 “Today, I find a purely ‘early American’ interior almost too sterile.”